ADDRESSING INDIVIDUAL NEEDS

 At De Novo, we want to ensure that you understand all of the relevant information pertaining to the rehab and drug counseling process.
 Below are answers to some frequently asked questions about our clinic in Salt Lake City, UT.
 We will keep adding to this as more questions are asked regarding our clinic and our practices.

 A qualified yes.
 When a patient comes to us with insurance we will immediately work with them to fill out the forms required for them to receive reimbursement from their insurance company.
 During this time our patients will have to pay up front and then get reimbursed later.
-At the same time we will work to get on the panels or into the networks of our patient's insurance companies.
+At the same time we will work to get on the panels or into the networks of our patient’s insurance companies.
 We will do this in the order they are presented to us.
-At the present time we have an application in to Blue Cross and Blue Shield.
-Once we are in an insurance companies network we can bill up front and not have to have patients pay us up front, unless there is a co-pay involved.
+We currently accept Reagence Blue Cross and Blue Shield and Medicare, which will fully fund counseling and methadone and Suboxone maintenance treatment.
+Also, traditional Medicaid will only pay for methadone, but TAM Medicaid and Medicaid expansion, through Molina and Health U can pay for the full cost of methadone and Suboxone treatment, so long as individuals are willing to maintain regular participation.

 A couple of cautions are in order here.
 One is that there are some of our services that insurance companies may not reimburse.
 For example, insurance companies tend to be divided regarding whether they will pay for methadone maintenance treatment.
 If we are providing a service that your insurance company won’t reimburse for you will of course have to pay for that treatment out of pocket.
 Secondly, some insurance companies have requirements to participate with their networks that we can’t meet.
 For example, one insurance company requires that we have a PhD on board (never mind that we have a practicing psychiatrist).
 At the present time we don’t have a PhD and won’t be able to join that network.
 Our members have our full assurance that we will do our very best to help them get reimbursement from their insurance company and to join their insurance company’s network.